Comic-Studio-Modding-Council/BetterCSEdit/README.md

 - [ ] ~~Custom JS (if you know)~~ [(failed)](https://stackoverflow.com/questions/73258098/changing-source-inside-script)

 ### Changelog:
 * 0.1   - First script, which you have to open the script to change max size.
 * 0.11  - Now work on: [studios].comic.studio
 * 0.2   - Added textbox, for both resize and rotation.
 * 1.0   - Added slider, so you don't have to :) biggest update ever
 * 1.1   - Change (max) and (min) to + and - for 100% zoom
 * 1.2   - Removed ```maxlength = '3'``` because it's doesn't working anymore
+* 1.2.1 - Shorten "Rotate" and "Resize" words to "Ro" and "Re" so it will fit some font

 ### We need your help!
 * I'm currently lack of JS skill, so if you want you can fork this or DM me: Bang1338#5701 to fill god damn hole in my brain(cell).
 I love to see your support!
 Skilled JS coder deserve the love! :heart: